Making Sense of Home Buying

 It is important to note that several cities require home sellers to provide a pre-sale inspection, often called a Truth in Housing Inspection.
 If you're buying in a city that requires this type of inspection and you're an FHA borrower, your ability to get a loan may be affected.
 Ask your agent to explain how this can affect you as a buyer or seller.
 A home with a pre-sale inspection does not mean a buyer gives up their right to conduct their own independent inspection.', 'Watch the On Real Estate video segments on this page to learn more about home inspections.

-Your request has been received!
+We received your request!
 Someone will contact you soon.